-Black Toenail Fungus Treatment: 7 Simple Home Remedies to Get Rid of It
+Black Toenail Fungus Treatment: 9 Simple Home Remedies

 In some cases, black toenail fungus is painless.
-But what people find alarming about this condition is its problematic appearance.
+But what people find alarming is its problematic appearance.

-The good news is, you do not need to worry too much about black toenails; we assure you that this condition is treatable.
-This article will share with you some safe and easy home remedy treatments for black toenail fungus.
+The good news is you do not need to worry too much about black toenails: this condition is treatable.
+This article will share safe and easy home remedies for black toenail fungus.

 Causes of Black Toenail Fungus

 People who walk barefoot are more likely to get fungal infections, as their feet are directly exposed to pathogens in the environment on a regular basis.

 It’s also common in runners and those whose feet tend to sweat excessively, as this creates the kind of warm, humid environment that fungus thrives in.

 Black toenail fungus is also known as onychomycosis, an infection caused by microscopic fungal spores.